dorvk/CoreDataManager/README.md

 Copy the file `CoreDataManager.swift` into your project.

 Create instance from anywhere you want to use.
-Do not forget to implement NSManagedObject into
+You don't need to `import CoreData` anywhere, nor AppDelegate configurations.
+Just do not forget to implement NSManagedObject while initialization.

     let coreDataManager = CoreDataManager<T>()